Bedroom count

 Share of Lexington rentals at each price point

-Average rent prices in Lexington have increased by 1% over the last month and have increased by 2% since last year.
+Average rent prices in Lexington have remained the same over the last month and have decreased by 9% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.